sj507/alarmprogram/README.md

 # Introduction
-the aim was to build a small alarm program to be run on a local server using html on the front and python on the back using flask.
+The aim was to build a small alarm program to be run on a local server using html on the front and python on the back using flask.

 # Prerequisites
 ### built in